mlupo/overlaps-are-fun/Overlaps_are_fun.md

 ## Step 4

 Open the ``||sprites:Sprites||`` Toolbox drawer and drag the first block, ``||variables:set mySprite||`` into the ``||loops:on start|`` block on your Workspace.
 This will create a new ``||sprites:Player||`` character for your game.

+**Don't forget to re-name the mySprite variable, and give your character a good name!**

 ```blocks
 let sally: Sprite = null